With age come wisdom, experience and, unfortunately, a higher risk of bladder cancer.

 Take care with chemicals.
 If you work with or around chemicals, follow all safety rules to avoid exposure.

 Drink water, stay properly hydrated.
 Drinking water may dilute harmful substances in your urine and flush them out of your bladder faster.
-Experts haven’t found conclusive evidence showing drinking water reduces bladder cancer risk, but it may help, says Dr. Ornstein.
+Experts haven’t found conclusive evidence showing drinking water reduces bladder cancer risk, but it may help, says Dr. Grivas.

 Don’t forget to discuss any family history of cancer as well, so your doctor fully understands your risk level.